Monitor health and alerts in Azure Stack

 You can click a specific alert to view the alert details.
 The alert details show all fields that are associated with the alert, and enable quick navigation to the affected component and source of the alert.
 For example, the following alert occurs if one of the infrastructure role instances goes offline or is not accessible.

 After the infrastructure role instance is back online, this alert automatically closes.
-Many, but not every alert automatically closes when the underlying issue is resolved.
-We recommend that you select Close Alert after you perform remediation steps.
+Many, but not every alert, automatically closes when the underlying issue is resolved.
+Alerts that provide a Repair action button will close automatically if Azure Stack resolves the issue.
+For all other alerts, select Close Alert after you perform remediation steps.
 If the issue persists, Azure Stack generates a new alert.
-If you resolve the issue, the alert remains closed and requires no additional action.
+If you resolve the issue, the alert remains closed and requires no more steps.